thorlauridsen/gradle-kotlin-dsl-vs-groovy-dsl/README.md

 [Gradle 8.2 was released in 2023](https://docs.gradle.org/8.2/release-notes.html),
-and it was decided that Kotlin DSL is now the default choice for new Gradle builds.
+and it was decided that Kotlin DSL is now the default choice for new Gradle projects.
 This means that if you generate a new project using the **gradle init** task, it will by default select Kotlin DSL over Groovy DSL.
 Additionally, if you create a new project using IntelliJ IDEA or